 The specification is delivered as a set of related documents.
 The primary normative document is this document, while a set of additional machine-readable documents is provided to specify the UML profiles and model libraries, specified by this standard.

-For each safety/reliability domain, supported by this standard (FMEA, FTA, ISO-26262, STPA and RBD) there is a pair of profile and library.
+For each safety/reliability domain, supported by this standard (FMEA, FTA, ISO-26262, STPA, RBD and FHA) there is a pair of profile and library.

 In addition to that there is a pair of profile and library for the concepts used in multiple domains – General and General Security; and a pair of profile and library for the very core concepts that might be useful for the implementers of other standards in the safety/reliability/security domain.